esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 Preparations
 ============

-To start with a clean slate, let's construct a synthetic dataset consisting of a damped 30Hz harmonic, a 50Hz nuisance signal  and additive white noise:
+To start with a clean slate, let's construct a synthetic dataset consisting of a damped 30Hz harmonic and additive white noise:

 .. literalinclude:: /quickstart/damped_harm.py